A floor plan in IELTS writing academic task 1.

-Here are some example sentences for describing changes that could be used in a diagram or floor plan like the one in this task.
-As you can see, some are in the passive voice.
+Here are some example sentences for describing changes that could be used in a diagram or floor plan like in this task.
+As you can see some are in the passive voice.

 It is essential to include an introduction, an overview and 2 main body paragraphs.

 Grouping the information is important for a logical report.